Home Warranty: Annual vs Monthly Payment – Which Saves You More?

 • Annual renewals require active attention to avoid auto-renewal

-Scenario — Established Homeowner: James owns a 15-year-old home and his HVAC system is aging.
+Scenario: Established Homeowner.
+James owns a 15-year-old home and his HVAC system is aging.
 He has a solid emergency fund and wants to lock in the lowest possible premium.
-Paying $600 annually instead of $744 monthly saves him $144 — money that could cover a service call later in the year.
-Understanding home warranty costs in full helps him make this call with confidence.
+Paying $730 annually instead of $876 monthly saves him $146, money that could cover a service call later in the year.
+Understanding average home warranty prices in full helps him make this call with confidence.

 Pincher's Pro Tip

 Pay annually if you can afford it.
-The $50–$150 in yearly savings adds up fast — over 5 years, choosing annual payment on a comprehensive plan could save you $500–$750 compared to paying month-to-month.
+The $50 to $150 in yearly savings adds up fast.
+Over 5 years, choosing annual payment on a comprehensive plan could save you $500 to $750 compared to paying month-to-month.
+Select Home Warranty and several other providers even throw in 1 to 2 months of free service when you pay annually upfront.

 Compare Home Warranty Options in Ohio